-New D plots should only be placed on WLF's with a length >20m (which can include gaps).
-If the randomly located segment of the WLF coincides with gaps that exceed 20m of the length of the D plot then move the plot so that gaps are <20m.
+New D plots should only be placed on Woody Linear Feature's (WLF) with a length >20 m (which can include gaps).
+If the randomly located segment of the WLF coincides with gaps that exceed 20 m of the length of the D plot then move the plot so that gaps are <20 m.

 Except for plots co-located with H plots which are marked as for H plots, D plots were marked at the centre point along the 30 m length.
 The plate (CS) was supposed to be buried 50 cm out from the centre line of the WLF.
-However, please check the plot map as in some cases it may have been placed in a different position; most typically at the end of the plot length.
-Where associated with an H plot the H plot should have been recorded in the central 10m of the D plot.
+However, please check the plot map as, in some cases, it may have been placed in a different position; most typically at the end of the plot length.
+Where associated with an H plot, this H plot should have been recorded in the central 10 m of the D plot.
 Check the plot sketch map though and make sure that you do it in the same place as the previous survey.